Floating Classroom

 Alongside these educational advances, the watershed is seeing infrastructure improvements that directly protect water quality.
 At Newport City Elementary School, a major green-infrastructure project recently reached completion to manage stormwater runoff and reduce phosphorus and sediment deposits in Lake Memphremagog.

-Funded through Vermont’s Green Schools Initiative with engineering design partners, the new system diverts water from parking lots, rooftops, and lawns into an R-Tank HD infiltration system, reducing an estimated 2.9 pounds of phosphorus and 592 pounds of sediment annually.
+Funded through Vermont’s Green Schools Initiative, the new system diverts water from parking lots, rooftops, and lawns into an R-Tank HD infiltration system — reducing an estimated 2.9 pounds of phosphorus and 592 pounds of sediment annually.

 The project’s strength lies in its integration with education.
 The school contributed a 10% match by investing in environmental education through MemSEC, enabling students to earn Leave-No-Trace Awareness Certification through Floating Classroom experiences aboard the Northern Star.
 This dual investment in infrastructure and youth engagement ensures clean-water improvements are anchored by informed community members who understand why these efforts matter.